 In 2022, the Saudi Arabian GP was moved to the early part of the season.
 It took place after the Bahrain Grand Prix.
-Prior to the race, there were serious concerns for the safety of the event as there was a missile strike that triggered a large fire just a few miles from the circuit.
-Key F1 personnel like Hamilton expressed concerns.
+Prior to the race, there were serious concerns for the safety of the event, as there was a missile strike that triggered a large fire just a few miles from the circuit.

-The 2021 champion was once again drew criticism for his antics during the safety car restart.
-This prompted the FIA do scrutinize Verstappen beginning with the next race, the Australian Grand Prix.
+The 2021 champ once again drew criticism for his antics during the safety car restart.
+This prompted the FIA to scrutinize Verstappen beginning with the next race, the Australian Grand Prix.